Getting Started as a Light User

 - Zoom -Click Zoom, then click and drag your cursor up and down or left and right to zoom in and out.

-Note that while using the Onshape application on a desktop, you are able to scroll up or down with your mouse at any time to zoom in or out.
+While using the Onshape application on a desktop, you can scroll up or down with your mouse at any time to zoom in or out.

 On Windows machines with a standard 3-button mouse, Onshape provides the following scheme for manipulating the 3D model in Part Studios and Assemblies: